Package Leaflet: Information for the User

 Switching from other treatments to Fingolimod Zentiva

-Women of childbearing potential
+Women of childbearing age

-Worsening of MS after stopping treatment with fingolimod
+MS worsening after stopping treatment with fingolimod

-The experience of fingolimod in patients over 65 years old is limited.
-If you have any doubts, consult your doctor.
+Experience with fingolimod in elderly patients (over 65 years) is limited.
+If in doubt, consult your doctor.

 Children and adolescents

-This product is administered to children with a weight >40kg.
-Children with aweight ≤40kg should take other suitable formulations.
+This product is administered to children with a weight >40 kg.
+Children with a weight ≤40 kg should take other suitable formulations.

 The warnings and precautions mentioned above also apply to children and adolescents.
 The following information is especially important for children and adolescents and their caregivers:

-Other medicines and Fingolimod Zentiva
+Other medications and Fingolimod Zentiva

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

 Pregnancy